H3 Viral marker profile (HIV, HbsAg, HCV)

 - HCV Antibody test: Hepatitis C virus antibody is used to detect the presence of the Hepatitis C virus (HCV) in the blood.

-H3 Viral marker profile (HIV, HbsAg, HCV) Price
+H3 Viral Marker Profile (HIV, HbsAg, HCV) Test Price

-Metropolis Healthcare is a leading diagnostics centre and pathology lab in India equipped with the latest state-of-the-art technologies that provides the H3 Viral marker profile (HIV, HbsAg, HCV) with a clear pricing structure.
+Metropolis Healthcare is a leading diagnostics centre and pathology lab in India equipped with the latest state-of-the-art technologies that provides the H3 Viral Marker Profile (HIV, HbsAg, HCV) Test with a clear pricing structure.
+The H3 Viral Marker Profile (HIV, HbsAg, HCV) Test Price in Mumbai is ₹ 2,080.
+We are committed to deliver accurate and quality results from the best labs in India with complete transparency regarding test cost and turnaround time.
+No matter where you are, we strive to offer patients high-quality service that is affordable and accessible.

 Frequently Asked Questions

-H3 profile blood test is often done as a pre-operative test, antenatal care rest or post needle stick injury or an exposure to body fluid from a suspected case.
-This test is not done babies and children, up to 2 years, born to HIV positive mothers
+H3 profile blood test is often done as a pre-operative test, antenatal care test, post needle stick injury or exposure to body fluid from a suspected case.
+This test is not done for babies and children up to 2 years born to HIV-positive mothers.

 The H3 Viral Marker Profile by CLIA - Serum test is done to: